Kristal Abazaj: Skënderbeu Korçë

 On 5 January 2018, Skënderbeu Korçë announced to have signed a pre-contract with Abazaj for €300,000.
 The player continued to represent Luftëtari as loanee until the end of the season.

 Anderlecht

 On 16 April 2018, it was announced that Abazaj has signed a three-year contract with Belgian side Anderlecht.
 The transfer fee reportedly was €750,000 and the player will join the club on 1 July 2018.

+Tirana

+On 22 January 2023, Abazaj joined capital club KF Tirana by inking a one-and-a-half-year contract, taking the vacant squad number 77.
+He made his debut four days later in the 2–0 away win over Erzeni.

+Shortly after, he was struck by an injury which kept him out of action for more than a month.
+He returned in training in early March, and scored his first goals for the White and Blues on 16 April in the 2–1 comeback win over Egnatia.

 International career

 Youth

 After a good run of form with Luftëtari, on 17 March 2017 Abazaj was named by manager Alban Bushi in the Albania under-21 squad to face Moldova in a double friendly match.
 He made his first appearance on 25 March by playing 66 minutes as the first match finished in a goalless draw.
 Abazaj scored his first goal two days later to lead Albania into a 2–0 win.

 Abazaj continued to be part of the under-21 squad as he was called up in June for the friendly against France and the opening qualifying match of 2019 UEFA European Under-21 Championship against Estonia.
 He made his competitive debut on 12 June against Estonia playing 86 minutes in the goalless draw.
 Abazaj scored his first goals of the campaign in the matchday 3 against Iceland on 4 September 2017 where he scored twice to help Albania take an away 2–3 win, the first in Group 2.